 What do you do and what are these scams all about?
 Let me uncover for you the inner workings of these scams and the steps that you can take, to prevent you from falling prey to them.

-How common are these Fake Tech Support scams?
+How Common are these Fake Tech Support scams?

-Symantec, the big antivirus software manufacturing company, said in its 2016 Internet Security Report, for 2015 it had blocked more than 100 malware or exploits kits that were doing the rounds with regards to internet techinicial support scams.
+Symantec, the big antivirus software manufacturing company, said in its 2016 Internet Security Report, for 2015 it had blocked more than 100 malware or exploits kits that were doing the rounds with regards to internet technical support scams.

 This showed a big jump compared to 2014 which was around a 200% increase!!

-What exactly are these Fake Tech Support scams?
+What Exactly are These Fake Tech Support scams?

-Bascially this is how it works.
+Basically, this is how it works.